rolancon/confetti/README.md

 An empty pair can only be denoted in the context of an empty map where 'the pair is empty': **.**.

 Empty tuples, clans and hordes, since they are also sets, are also denoted as an empty set: **,**.

+### Type tags

+Confetti supports tagging terms with types.
+Tagging is done using the single quote character **'** to append the tag to the term:

+    term'type

+The tags are all one-letter abbreviations of the types that K-V and Confetti support:

+    atom = a
+    boolean = b
+    number = n
+    integer = i
+    real = r
+    character = d ;MinicoDe character / coDepoint empty = y ;emptY
+    string = s
+    compound = o ;cOmpOund
+    pair = p
+    set = e ;sEt
+    list = l
+    map = m
+    tuple = t
+    clan = c
+    horde = h

+A term which is of type number would then become:

+    term'n